XCTEQ/XCFit/README.md

 - Once Clicked on the target e.g 'Cucumberish UI Test Bundle' Xcode will create UI testing target with all the required files with Bridging header for Cucumberish UI Testing.
 It create Page Object Pattern with all required files with screens, steps definitions and Cucumberish initialiser swift file.

+Let's see what is inside the Cucumberish templates.

 ### What's in the Cucumberish Template ?